 The Board believes it is advisable and in the best interest of the Company and its shareholders to hold an advisory vote on executive compensation on an annual basis.
-In 2023, the Company held a shareholder advisory vote on the compensation paid to our Named Executive Officers in 2022, which resulted in approximately 70.3% of votes cast approving such compensation.
+In 2024, the Company held a shareholder advisory vote on the compensation paid to our Named Executive Officers in 2023, which resulted in approximately 91.56% of votes cast approving such compensation.
 The Company is holding another vote in connection with the Annual Meeting.

 Following a disappointing advisory vote in 2022, the Compensation Committee considered many factors in evaluating our executive compensation programs as discussed in this Compensation Discussion and Analysis, including the Compensation Committee's assessment of the interaction of our compensation programs with our corporate business objectives and review of data of our peer group, each of which is evaluated in the context of the Compensation Committee's duty to act as the directors determined to be in all shareholders' best interests.
-The Company reached out to its 25 largest shareholders for feedback regarding its 2022 compensation practices, and based on the conversations we had with some of our larger shareholders' representatives and after a review of the policies of proxy advisory firms such as Institutional Shareholder Services and Glass Lewis, we made significant changes to our compensation policies and executive compensation program beginning in 2023 to address shareholders' expressed concerns, including:
+In 2023, the Company reached out to its 25 largest shareholders for feedback regarding its compensation practices, and based on the conversations we had with some of our larger shareholders' representatives and after a review of the policies of proxy advisory firms such as Institutional Shareholder Services and Glass Lewis, we made significant changes to our compensation policies and executive compensation program beginning in 2023 to address shareholders' expressed concerns.
+These changes are in full effect in 2024 and are as follows: